 There is usually no need for an ultrasound.
 This has been well researched scientifically.
 If you have a regular cycle between 22-35 days (3-5 weeks) and you know well when the first day of the latest menstruation was, then an ultrasound is not necessary to determine how long you are pregnant.
 You can count yourself or we can recalculate it for you.
 This is a useful tool to see how far along you are.

-Also, you don't always have to rule out an ectopic pregnancy with an ultrasound.
-The chance of it is very small (3 in 10,000) and through questions, the doctor can properly assess any increased risk and still decide to have an ultrasound.Besides, it is not medically necessary to know whether two eggs may have been fertilised, that does not matter for the termination.
+You also don't always need an ultrasound to rule out an ectopic pregnancy.
+The chance of this is very small (3 in 10,000) and by asking questions, the doctor can properly assess any increased chance and still decide to have an ultrasound.
+Furthermore, medically speaking, it is not necessary to know if two eggs may have been fertilised, as this makes no difference to the termination.

-An echo is needed If you:
+An ultrasound is necessary if you:

 - have become pregnant while using a hormonal contraceptive or IUD